Palladiotypes (Palladium Print)

 Pochoir (French Stencil)

-During the 1920’s and 30’s stenciling became a popular medium in its own right.
-This was most evident in Paris where it was known as pochoir, used extensively to illustrate the latest in fashion and design.
+Through the 1920’s and 30’s, stenciling had become a popular medium in its own right.
+This was most evident in Paris where it became known as pochoir; used extensively to illustrate the latest in fashion and design.
 Pochoir almost immediately began to be applied to the production of postcards as the general influx of modernist tendencies in design created an audience for the flat clean color that the technique produced.
-Celluloid and plastic replaced the old metal foil stencils, but otherwise the technique was generally unchanged from earlier years.
+Celluloid and plastic came to replace the traditional metal foil stencils, but otherwise the technique was generally unchanged from earlier years.
 The transparent watercolor long used to paint over ink was now largely replaced with an opaque gauche that provided these cards with more intense coloration and a truly painted look.
 Some cards were produced with only a few colors but most used many hues.
 Black was still often used in a linear fashion as a key to hold the flat colors of the composition together.
 While beautiful postcards were produced with pochoir, it was a costly time consuming process and it eventually succumbed to its cheaper rivals.
 Stenciling however would soon evolve into the more commercially viable screen printing process.

 Poly-Chrome is a trade name used by the American News Company for their screenless photo-chromolithography process.
 The texture on these cards is similar to that of the Photochrom but they all tend to lack their fine grain and they can be more generally characterized as having broader flatter shapes.
 Their texture in fact is much closer to that of a chromolithograph with a heavier amount of retouching but this is obviously a photo-based process.
 The colors on these cards are bright and so flat that they almost resemble screenprints.
 While European publishers used the same process, but without the Poly-Chrome name, they all seem to have been printed in Germany before 1907.
 Poly-Chromes were also printed in the United States during the First World War, with an M prefix and white borders, but these lithographic cards have a different grained texture.

 Polyester is short for polyethyleen terephthalate.
-Products made from this stable plastic are safe to use in conjunction with postcards.
+Products made from this stable plastic are safe to use in conjunction with postcards for archival purposes.
 They are often found under the trade names Mylar D or Mellinex.

 Polyethylene is a stable, flexible, transparent or translucent plastic.
-Products made from polyethylene are safe to use in conjunction with postcards.
+Products made from polyethylene are safe to use in conjunction with postcards for archival purposes.

 Polypropylene is a stable, stiff plastic with good transparent clarity.
-Products made from polypropylene are safe to use in conjunction with postcards.
+Products made from polypropylene are safe to use in conjunction with postcards for archival purposes.